diogoff/real-time-tomo/README.md

-# Towards Real-time Plasma Tomography for JET
+# Towards real-time tomography for JET

 1. Run `python tomo_data.py` to gather the training data.